Delgan/loguru/README.rst

 Note that this feature won't work on default Python REPL due to unavailable frame data.

-See `Security considerations when using Loguru <https://loguru.readthedocs.io/en/stable/resources/recipes.html#security-considerations-when-using-loguru>`_
+See also: `Security considerations when using Loguru <https://loguru.readthedocs.io/en/stable/resources/recipes.html#security-considerations-when-using-loguru>`_.

 Structured logging as needed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^